Nayggets/Chip8_Emulator/README.md

 # Chip8_Emulator
-This is a simple Chip8_emulator you can play with ROM easely.
+This is a simple Chip8_emulator that emulate all the functionality of a classique chip8. you can play with ROM easely.

 ## History
 I decided to undertake this project in order to understand the basics of simplistic machine emulation and to improve in C++.